Iravukku Aayiram Kangal: Plot

-Later, Bharath finds that Vasanth had an affair with Anitha.
-Ganesh filmed them together and blackmailed him for money.
-When Vasanth finds that Anitha was part of the scam, Ganesh beats him up.
-Ganesh blackmails Vasanth about his video with Anitha, but Vasanth does not care.
-Then, Ganesh blackmails Vasanth with Roopala's nude video, and he gives money.
-Bharath follows Vasanth, and a fight ensues where the latter kills Anitha and Ganesh.
+Bharath looks for the man who left the house and finds that it is Vasanth.
+Vasanth had an affair with Anitha, and Ganesh filmed them together and blackmailed him for money.
+When Vasanth finds that Anitha was part of the scam, he is enraged, but Ganesh beats him up.
+Vasanth goes to her house to kill them both and exits the place minutes before Narain enters.
+When Ganesh blackmails Vasanth about his video with Anitha, Vasanth does not care, but when Ganesh blackmails Vasanth with Roopala's nude video, he agrees to give money.
+Bharath follows Vasanth as he goes to Ganesh, and a fight ensues between them where Anitha and Ganesh are killed.
 Bharath tells Vasanth that the entire plan to extort money from him was made by Roopala.
-She wanted to separate from Vasanth and get money from him, so she approached Anitha and Ganesh to help her make a video of Vasanth to blackmail him, and she would then pay them.
-Ganesh wanted to take the money for himself, so he and Anitha made a nude video of Roopala.
-Suddenly, Ganesh and Anitha plan to join together and leave Maya out.
-Maya learns of this, and when she threatens them, Ganesh kills her.
-Roopala and Vasanth are arrested, and Bharath marries Suseela.
+She wanted to separate from Vasanth because of his abusive behaviour, but she also wanted to get money from him, so she approached Anitha and Ganesh to help her make a compromising video of Vasanth to blackmail him, and she would then pay them for their work.
+Ganesh, being a big time conman, wanted to double-cross Roopala's plan and take the money for himself.
+To do this, he and Anitha made a nude video of Roopala and shut her off.
+Because of her inability to act against both Vasanth and Ganesh, she tries to commit suicide when Bharath and Suseela save her.
+In a turn of events, Ganesh and Anitha plan to join together and leave Maya out so that the number of shares will just be two.
+Maya learns of this, and when she threatens them, Ganesh kills her once and for all.
+It is during this time when all four men - Bharath, Murugesan, Vasanth, and Narain - coincidentally enter the crime scene and unwittingly become suspects.
+Roopala and Vasanth are arrested for the whole conspiracy, and Bharath is released and marries Suseela.